 Introduction

-Palladium International Limited supports the Modern Slavery Act 2015 in all parts of its business services.
-We are committed to preventing the existence or prospect of modern slavery within our organisation and our supply chains, through the continuous improvement of our own policies and improved engagement with our suppliers.
+Palladium International Limited supports the Modern Slavery Act 2015 in all parts of our business.
+We are committed to preventing the existence or prospect of modern slavery within our organisation and our supply chains, through the continuous refinement of our own policies and engagement with our suppliers.

-We are committed to continuous improvement and this year’s statement provides a clear roadmap for what we aim to achieve in 2023.
+We are committed to continuous improvement and this year’s statement provides a clear roadmap of our goals for 2024.

 Our structure, business and supply chains

-Palladium International Limited is a private limited company registered in England and is part of the Palladium group of companies owned by Palladium Group Holdings Inc (referred to in this Statement as the Group).
+Palladium International Limited is a private limited company registered in England and is part of the Palladium group of companies (referred to in this Statement as the Group).
+The Group is owned by Global Infrastructure Solutions Inc (GISI).
 The Group operates with a global corporate leadership and functional team supporting regional business units in Asia Pacific (APAC), Europe Middle East Africa (EMEA) and the Americas.
 It has established regional business offices in, among other places, Australia, India, Indonesia, Netherlands, Spain, United Kingdom, United States, and United Arab Emirates.

 The Group includes global impact firms, working to link social progress and commercial growth.
 Since 1968 the Group has worked with corporations, governments, foundations, investors and communities to formulate strategies, build partnerships, and implement solutions that generate lasting social, environmental and financial benefits.

-The Group’s core business services include business strategy consulting, programme and project management, impact investing and capacity building, as follows:
+The Group’s core business services include business strategy consulting, programme and project management, impact investing and capacity building.

 The nature of our work, particularly in developing, and post-conflict countries means we recognise that some of our supply chains operate in high-risk environments for modern slavery including countries with high levels of poverty, a lack of awareness and understanding of human trafficking and modern slavery, and weak national systems to monitor and respond to human rights abuses including incidences of modern slavery.